codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 ### Delivery Pipeline concepts
 Let's start by reviewing the main concepts around CSDP Delivery Pipelines.
-In CSDP, the Delivery Pipeline is a logical entity that connects an event-source, a sensor, and a workflow template.
-A CSDP Delivery Pipeline is not identical to an Argo CD pipeline.
+In CSDP, the Delivery Pipeline is a logical entity that connects an event-source, a sensor, and a Workflow Template.

 #### Pipeline per trigger
 Every sensor-trigger pair is a unique pipeline in CSDP.
 The same sensor with multiple triggers creates a different pipeline for every trigger.